Blackfell/warpi/README.md

 pi@192.168.1.42~$ sudo apt install git
 ```

-Once that's done, You can tweak a few (very limited settings) in warpi.conf,
+Once that's done, you are free to tweak a few (very limited settings) in warpi.conf,
 but you should be running a Pi, with one USB WiFi card and one USB GPS dongle,
 so settings shoudl be the same for most people.